Acting Teachers, Specialist Contributors

 Xanthe is a UKCP registered Integrative Body Psychotherapist who has a deep interest in what it means to be embodied.
 She has a BA in English and Drama.

-BODY-PSYCHOTHERAPY GROUP & INDIVIDUAL FACILITATOR
+BODY-PSYCHOTHERAPY COORDINATOR; INDIVIDUAL FACILITATOR